AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/getting-started/index.md

+---
+title: Getting Started with the Adobe Experience PLatform Mobile SDK
+description: An overview that explains how to integrate with the Adobe Experience Platform Edge Network.
+---

 # Overview

 The Adobe Experience Platform Mobile SDKs support interaction with Adobe Experience Cloud solutions and services through one or both of the following methods: